 - Read your lease.
 It usually states in the lease specific guidelines by the landlord regarding the return of the security deposit.
 In New York State, the landlord has up to 60 days after lease termination to return the security deposit.

 - Take photos of the apartment at move-out.
 Besides normal wear and tear, the apartment should not have any other damage than what was already present when you moved-in.

 - Find out where you need to return the keys and do so on the day you move-out.
-Have the landlord’s agent confirm in writing that they received the keys.
+Have the landlord’s agent confirm in writing that he/she received the keys.

 Breaking the Lease

-If a tenant has a lease for an apartment that has become uninhabitable, as defined in the lease, and the tenant can no longer live in the apartment, the tenant is said to be a victim of constructive eviction.
-Constructive eviction permits the tenant to break his lease and retain the security deposit.
+- If a tenant has a lease for an apartment that has become uninhabitable, as defined by law, and the tenant can no longer live in the apartment, the tenant is said to be a victim of constructive eviction.
+Constructive eviction permits the tenant to break the lease and retain the security deposit.
 An example of this would be a flood or a fire.

-Breaking the lease for other reasons and not because the property has become uninhabitable or because the landlord has done anything wrong, generally does not entitle the tenant to a return of the security deposit, and would instead subject him to varying legal penalties for violating the contract.
+- Breaking the lease for other reasons, not because the property has become uninhabitable or the landlord has done anything wrong, generally does not entitle the tenant to a return of the security deposit, and would in fact subject the tenant to varying legal penalties for violating the contract.